RBAC vs PBAC: Differences, Use Cases, Pros & Cons (2026 Guide)

 Zero Trust eliminates implicit trust based on network location or user identity alone.
 Every access request requires verification against the current security posture, regardless of where it originates or who makes it.
 This continuous verification demands access control models that can evaluate multiple factors in real-time: user identity confidence, device health status, behavioral patterns, environmental context, and resource sensitivity.
 While RBAC provides the foundation through least-privilege role design, PBAC enables the dynamic evaluation that Zero Trust truly requires.

-The Zero Trust equation becomes Identity (who) + Device (what) + Location (where) + Time (when) + Behaviour (how) + Risk (context) = Access Decision.
+The Zero Trust equation becomes Identity (who) + Device (what) + Location (where) + Time (when) + Behavior (how) + Risk (context) = Access Decision.
 RBAC handles the "who" through role assignment but struggles with the other factors.
 PBAC evaluates the complete equation, denying access when any factor raises risk above acceptable thresholds.
 Identity Confluence unifies both models in a Zero Trust framework, using RBAC for efficient baseline decisions while applying PBAC for risk-based adjustments.

 How PBAC Enhances Zero Trust: Real-Time Access Decisions